How To . . . Get Your Act Together

-As a professor of writing and a consistently published writer for 25 years, I have a lot to share if you want to know about the business of writing and publishing.
-I don’t know that it’s harder to publish now that it was 25 years ago, but one thing is for sure: it’s harder to get people’s attention — especially the attention of agents and editors.
+As a professor of writing and a consistently published writer for nearly 30 years, I have a lot to share if you want to know about the business of writing and publishing.
+I don’t know that it’s harder to publish now than it was 30 years ago, but one thing is for sure: it’s harder to get people’s attention — especially the attention of agents and editors.

 So my main message is this: don’t be bummed, don’t be discouraged.
 If you’re dedicated to writing, then you’re focused first on your art, on the things you want to say, the worlds you want to explore.
 You should be having fun.
 If you’re not having fun writing, then why are you doing this?
 Yes, we all want to get published.
 And I know plenty of great success stories about writers who have stuck it out and found success after decades of trying.
 But, also, I know plenty of stories about writers who are still writing without having published a single word.
 They write because writing is what makes them feel most alive.